Christian Braun NBA Playoffs Player Props: Nuggets vs. Heat

 Christian Braun Insights vs. the Heat

-- Braun has taken 3.8 shots per game this season and made 1.9 per game, which account for 4.1% and 4.0%, respectively, of his team's total.
+- This season, he's put up 4.1% of the Nuggets' attempted field goals, as he's averaging 3.8 per contest.

-- Braun's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Braun's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- The Heat are the second-best defensive squad in the NBA, conceding 109.8 points per contest.
+- Defensively, the Heat are second in the NBA, conceding 109.8 points per contest.

-- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked team in the league.
+- On the glass, the Heat are sixth in the league, allowing 41.9 rebounds per game.

-- The Heat are the 28th-ranked team in the NBA at allowing threes, conceding 13.1 made 3-pointers per game.
+- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the NBA.

 Christian Braun vs. the Heat